vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 ## Data Filtering
 Next, I wanted to scale the nutrient contents by their recommended daily intake (RDI) values.
 As mentioned before, the RDI for potassium is 4700mg so let's take a look at some common foods that fall in the upper 90th percentile of RDI values for potassium - which tends to be in the 10-20% RDI range.
 Personally, i'm interested in foods that are low in sugar and animal proteins.
-That said, three of the predominant food groups that match these interests are (1) nuts and nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.
+That said, three of the predominant food groups that would make good candidates for smoothie ingredients are (1) Nut and Nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/Pie.png" alt="Potassium Pie Chart">